andreagf1996/portfolio/README.md

 ### Projects
 - add in later

-### A little about me...###
+### A little about me...
 When I'm not working, you can find me with my pups on a hike, learning some new skill on Udemy or Coursera, painting, or working out at the gym.

-También me encanta practicar mi español y ver muchos cortometrajes en LingoPie.
+Me gusta practicar mi español y ver muchos cortometrajes en LingoPie.
 También me encanta encontrar hispanohablantes con quienes practicar español.
 (Es muy divertido!)